Terms of Service

 7. Accounts, admins, and access controls

-- You are responsible for protecting credentials, API keys, devices, sessions, and admin permissions.
+- Protect passwords, API keys, devices, sessions and admin permissions.

 8. Acceptable use

-- use the Services for unlawful, fraudulent, harmful, misleading, abusive, discriminatory, or deceptive activity;
+- use the Services for unlawful, fraudulent, harmful, misleading, abusive, discriminatory or deceptive activity;

 - copy, record, screenshot, download, reproduce, summarise, train on, disclose, distribute, forward, publish, upload, share, benchmark, reverse engineer, or create derivative work from any Private Demo Materials except as expressly permitted by Porosi in writing;